sjdv1982/seamless/sphinx/source/beginner.md

 #### Porting an existing command line workflow

 Dependency graphs are most straightforward if you are starting from an existing workflow consisting of command line tools, where all inputs and outputs are files.
 In many cases, such a workflow will have been implemented as a linear bash script.
-However, there several frameworks that specialize in such workflows, such as SnakeMake and NextFlow.
+However, there several frameworks that specialize in such workflows, such as Snakemake and NextFlow.
 You could implement your workflow initially using one of these frameworks, and then port it to Seamless to add an interactive web interface, monitoring and visualization.
-For SnakeMake, there is an automatic converter (see [example](https://github.com/sjdv1982/seamless/tree/stable/examples/snakemake-tutorial)), although it doesn't support all SnakeMake features.
+For Snakemake, there is an automatic converter (see [example](https://github.com/sjdv1982/seamless/tree/stable/examples/snakemake-tutorial)), although it doesn't support all Snakemake features.

 Each computation wraps a single bash command that invokes a single command line tool, or a small list of commands.
 In Seamless, such a computation will be a bash transformer ([example](https://github.com/sjdv1982/seamless/blob/stable/tests/highlevel/bash.py)) that may have a Docker image ([example](https://github.com/sjdv1982/seamless/blob/stable/tests/highlevel/docker_.py)).
 In this case, the transformer will have a code cell written in bash, and the result must be written to the file `RESULT`.
 For multiple outputs, create a directory `RESULT` instead.
 Within a bash transformer, every input pin X is available as file X. Small inputs are also accessible as a variable $X. After execution, all files are deleted.